ManjotS/pymbackup/README.md

 The script is initially tested only with Python 2.6 on CentOS 6.5 and Python 2.7 on Ubuntu 14.04 - running it on newer versions i.e. 3.x may lead to incompatibility issues.
 Will appreciate pointers/pull requests on making it compatible with Python 3.x!

-Also it requires that the xtrabackup binaries i.e. innobackupex, xtrabackup*, xbstream are found in your PATH environment.
+Also it requires that the mariabackup binaries, i.e. mariabackup, xbstream are found in your PATH environment.

 Configuration
 =============

-A file called ``pyxbackup.cnf`` can store configuration values.
-By default, the script looks for this file from ``/etc/pyxbackup.cnf`` first, if not found, on the same directory where the script is installed.
+A file called ``pymbackup.cnf`` can store configuration values.
+By default, the script looks for this file from ``/etc/pymbackup.cnf`` first, if not found, on the same directory where the script is installed.
 It can also be specified from a manual location with the ``--config`` CLI option.
-Some configuration options are exclusive to the command line, they are marked with ``(cli)`` when executing ``pyxbackup.py --help``.
+Some configuration options are exclusive to the command line, they are marked with ``(cli)`` when executing ``pymbackup.py --help``.

-You can also use multiple configuration sections akin to MySQL's popular ``--defaults-group`` option in your ``pyxbackup.cnf``.
+You can also use multiple configuration sections akin to MariaDB's popular ``--defaults-group`` option in your ``pymbackup.cnf``.

 Below are some valid options recognized from the configuration file:

-    [pyxbackup]
+    [pymbackup]
-    # MySQL credentials that can be used to the instance
+    # MariaDB credentials that can be used to the instance
     # being backed up, only user and pass are used at the
     # time of this writing
     mysql_host = 127.0.0.1